[ tur-ji-ver-seyt ]

 “Was” is used for the indicative past tense of “to be,” and “were” is only used for the subjunctive past tense.

 Origin of tergiversate

-1645–55; < Latin tergiversātus (past participle of tergiversārī to turn one's back), equivalent to tergi- (combining form of tergum back) + versātus, past participle of versāre, frequentative of vertere to turn; see -ate1
+First recorded in 1645–55; from Latin tergiversātus (past participle of tergiversārī “to turn one's back”), equivalent to tergi- (combining form of tergum “back”) + versātus, past participle of versāre, frequentative formed from versus, past participle of vertere “to turn”; see -ate1

 C17: from Latin tergiversārī to turn one's back, from tergum back + vertere to turn